rezen/zap-tutorial/03_gui-overview.md

 - https://www.youtube.com/watch?v=b6IR2KgiOcw

 ### Button 8 - Launch Browser
-You can launche a browser pre-configured with a blank profile that is proxying through ZAP!
+You can launch a browser pre-configured with a blank profile that is proxying through ZAP!
 This ensures you have a browser with a clean state (so you don't proxy your personal traffic!) with all the settings you need such as the ZAP CA configured.